 ART 121 Art and Visual Culture (3).
 Surveys the various aspects of the visual and functional arts and their relationship to human life and society.
 A variety of art forms from different cultures and historical periods will be studied.
-Does not count toward art history minor.
 A student cannot have credit for both ART 121 and HON 161.

-ART 211 Ancient and Medieval Art (3).
-A survey of the history of art from Prehistory through the Middle-Ages.
+ART 211 A Survey of Art from Antiquity to the Baroque (3).
+A survey of the history of art from Prehistory through the Baroque (17th century).

-ART 212 Art from the Renaissance to the Present (3).
-A survey of the history of art from the Renaissance through the present.
+ART 212 A Survey of Art from the Enlightenment to the Present (3).
+A survey of the history of art from the Enlightenment (18th century) to the present.

 ART 213 Art of Global Cultures (3).
 A survey of the history of art of non-Western cultures.

-ART 415 Greek and Roman Art (3).
-Topics in the history of the art and architesture of ancient Greece and Rome through the late Antique period.
-Prerequisite: ART 212 or Permission of instructor.
+ART 315 (415) Greek and Roman Art (3).
+Topics in the history of the art and architecture of ancient Greece and Rome through the late Antique period.

 ART 316 (416) Medieval Art (3).
 Topics in the history of art from the Early Christian through the Gothic period.(Same as RGS 417)